 What is the difference between session and persistent cookies?

-"Session" cookies are temporary cookies used for various reasons, such as to manage page views.
+The cookies we use are "Session" cookies.
+Session cookies are temporary cookies used for various reasons, such as to manage page views.
 Your browser usually erases session cookies once you exit your browser.

 "Persistent" cookies are more permanent cookies that are stored on your computers or mobile devices even beyond when you exit your browser.
-We use persistent cookies for a number of purposes, such as retrieving certain information you have previously provided and storing such information.
+We do not use persistent cookies on our Website.

 What is the difference between first and third party cookies?